Bake Play Smile

 What's the easiest way to dissolve gelatine?

-Place 2 tsp of gelatine powder into a small bowl filled with ⅓ cup lukewarm water.
+Place 2 teaspoon of gelatine powder into a small bowl filled with ⅓ cup lukewarm water.

 Place that small bowl into a large bowl and fill the larger bowl with boiling water (do not allow the boiling water to enter the smaller bowl).